 Decide What Goes Where

-Technically, you can put your resume sections in any order you want.
-There’s no rule that says you have to start with your work history, then move to your education, and then your volunteer work.
+Technically, you can put your resume in any order you want.
+There’s no rule that says you have to start with your work history, then your education, and end with your volunteer work.
 However, this is the order most (if not all) recruiters and hiring managers are used to, which is why you may want to follow suit when you write your resume.
-Recruiters and hiring managers want to go to a part of the page and find what they expect, whether that’s your work history, education, or volunteer experience.
+Recruiters and hiring managers want to go to a part of the page and find what they’re looking for, whether that’s your work experience, degree, or volunteer positions.

-As Harbison points out, “A candidate has the attention of the resume reviewer for a limited amount of time.”
-Since your resume only has the recruiter’s attention for a brief moment, it makes sense to make it as easy as possible for them to find whatever they’re looking for and to put the most crucial information front and center.
+As Harbison points out, “A candidate has the attention of the resume reviewer for a limited amount of time,” so it makes sense to make it as easy as possible for them to find whatever they’re looking for and to put the most crucial information front and center.

 Include the Right Contact Information

 But when it comes to what to include in a resume, you don’t have to include every bit of your personal contact information.
-For example, whether you’re applying for a remote role or not, you only need to include your city and state (or country), not your street address.
+For example, whether you’re applying for a remote job or not, you only need to include your city and state (or country), not your street address.
 Your exact address is generally irrelevant to the role, and not including it helps protect you from doxxing or identity theft.

 Summarize Your Qualifications

 Up next is the qualifications statement, also known as a professional summary.
-This is a brief paragraph (meaning no more than a few sentences) that summarizes your relevant skills and abilities you want the person reading your resume to know about.
+This is a brief paragraph (meaning no more than a few sentences) that summarizes your relevant skills and abilities.
 Ideally, this should be just below your contact information.
-This puts this paragraph “above the fold,” meaning a reviewer will likely scan it first.
+This puts this paragraph “above the fold,” meaning a resume reviewer will likely look at it first.

-However, space on a one or even two-page resume is limited.
+However, space on a one- or even two-page resume is limited.
 So, if you need that space for something else, you can omit the professional summary.
-“Based on a recent survey I conducted, only 12% of professionals involved in the hiring process say a statement of qualification is needed.
-Although it isn’t needed, it typically won’t hurt to have a brief one included,” says Harbison.

 List Your Skills